MonteDevIdea/KurkThe2DGame/README.md

   <img src="ImgReadMe/Tuctu_nightmare_abobination_angel_corrupted_have_5_arms_tiny_or_39b66d89-033d-4f38-8617-c1b437e8b060.png" alt="Nightmare2" width="300" />
 </p>

-## Plateformes
+## Platforms
-L'application sera disponible sur les plateformes mobile iOS et Android pour la v1.0.
+The application will be available on iOS and Android mobile platforms for v1.0.

-## Date de sortie
+## Release Date
-La date de sortie de l'application sur IOS et Android est prévue pour ???.
+The release date of the application on iOS and Android is scheduled for ???.

-## Plus de détails
+## More Details
-Projet fait par des passionnées de la tech Kotlin et de KorGE.
+Project created by tech enthusiasts in Kotlin and KorGE.

-## Comment contribuer
+## How to Contribute
-Le projet est ouvert aux contributions.
-N'hésitez pas à soumettre vos idées et suggestions en créant une nouvelle "issue" dans le repository et/ou me faire part de ceci via Github et autres.
+The project is open to contributions.
+Feel free to submit your ideas and suggestions by creating a new "issue" in the repository and/or contacting me via GitHub and other channels.

 <p align="center">
   <img src="ImgReadMe/logo_inspi_one.png" alt="logo_inspi_one" width="300" />